Audi Q7: Q7 e-tron

-The Audi Q7 2.0 TFSI (1984 cc, 185 kW / 252 hp) is also available in the Russia, United States, Canada, India and the Middle East.

-The first units of the diesel-powered Audi Q7 e-tron were registered in Germany in April 2015.
-Cumulative sales of the plug-in hybrid in Germany totaled 344 units through April 2016.

-Due to its large size and poor environmental record, Environmental Action Germany nominated the Audi Q7 Plug-In for their Goldener Geier (Golden Vulture) 2020 award.
+Due to its large size and poor environmental record, Environmental Action Germany nominated the Q7 plug-in hybrid for their Goldener Geier (Golden Vulture) 2020 award.

 Markets

-The second generation of the Q7 will be the first of the Q7 to be sold in Bangladesh.
+The second generation of the Q7 is the first of the Q7 to be sold in Bangladesh.

+The Q7 2.0 TFSI (1984 cc, 252 PS) is also available in the Russia, United States, Canada, India, the Middle East, and Southeast Asia.

 For Marvel Studios' Captain America: Civil War Audi debuted a commercial for the SQ7 directed by the Russo brothers featuring unreleased scenes from the car chase feature in the film as well as providing several SQ7 and other vehicles for the film.
-When the new Thai Audi agent launched the latest generation Q7 earlier this year, it opted to sell the petrol versions in the guises of 252 hp 2.0-litre four-cylinder (known as 40 TFSI) and 333 hp 3.0-litre V6 (45 TFSI).